C-Loftus/Princeton-Thesis/doc/main.md

 This goal of universality also makes it easier for users to transition in and out of their accessibility software setups ( in case of varying health).
 Thus, the ideal accessibility software ecosystem is symbiotic: software should work well without voice, even better with it, and be easily decoupled if needed.
 This is yet another reason why building around the web with its robust ecosystem of extensions and developer tools is yet another good idea for accessibility software.

-# The Next Step for Accessibility Software: Linux Mobile Devices
+# Linux Mobile Devices: The Next Step for Accessibility Software

 At this point, we have created a system for creating datasets from Talon, training models with federated learning, and controlling it all through an intuitive web interface.
 With this in mind, it is now useful to begin a discussion regarding how voice accessibility software will integrate into new platforms.
 These discussions are important since accessibility software is only as useful as the broader software system it supports.
 It is not enough to simply have good performance in our machine learning models.